OpenRockets/web-dev-error-solutions/errors/css/css-challenge-building-a-modern-card-component-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Building a Modern Card Component with Tailwind CSS

 This challenge focuses on creating a visually appealing and responsive product card using Tailwind CSS.
 The goal is to build a card that showcases product information clearly and attractively, adapting seamlessly to different screen sizes.
 We'll leverage Tailwind's utility classes for rapid development and maintainable styling.